stoeffel/elm-verify-examples/Readme.md

 It's recommended to add `./tests/VerifyExamples` to your `.gitignore`.

+If you are building a _package_, you can pass the string `"exposed"` instead of an explicit list of modules, this will cause all the documented modules in your package to be verified.
+This makes it easier to keep these in sync.

 ## Writing Verified Examples

 Verified examples look like normal code examples in doc-comments. \